North India: Modern era

+Contemporary era

+The partition of India caused significant upheaval, especially in Punjab and Delhi, with widespread violence and population displacement.
+Jammu and Kashmir, which acceded to India amid conflict, became a central point of territorial disputes involving India, Pakistan, and China.
+In the decades after independence, North India underwent major administrative changes.
+The princely states of the Rajputana Agency were merged to form Rajasthan in 1949.
+In 1966, Punjab was reorganised along linguistic lines, creating Haryana, Himachal Pradesh, and the present-day Punjab.
+Punjab also experienced a separatist insurgency in the 1980s.
+The Union Territory of Delhi was renamed the National Capital Territory of Delhi in 1991, gaining a legislative assembly with limited powers.
+The Uttarakhand movement, which gained traction in 1994, culminated with Uttarakhand being carved out of Uttar Pradesh as a separate hill state in 2000.

+In 2019, the revocation of Article 370 of the Constitution of India changed Jammu and Kashmir's status, dividing it into two union territories Jammu and Kashmir and Ladakh.

 Geography

 North India lies mainly on continental India, north of peninsular India.
-Towards its north are the Himalayas which define the boundary between the Indian subcontinent and the Tibetan plateau.
-To its west is the Thar desert, shared between North India and Pakistan and the Aravalli Range, beyond which lies the state of Gujarat.
+Towards its north are the Himalayas which define the boundary between the Indian subcontinent and the Tibetan Plateau.
+To its west is the Thar Desert, shared between North India and Pakistan and the Aravalli Range, beyond which lies the state of Gujarat.
 The Vindhya mountains are, in some interpretations, taken to be the southern boundary of North India.

 The predominant geographical features of North India are: